bforsbe/OccuPy/README.md

    You can also use `--solvent-def <mask.mrc>` where the mask is a conventional solvent-mask.
 This will allow these regions to be omitted during solvent fitting. _This mask does not need to be perfect, and does not limit the modification to areas inside it_.
-### The estiamted scale is just 1 everywhere
+### The estimated scale is just 1 everywhere
 1. Well you might have a rock of a complex.
 2. If you set the value of `--tau/-t` manually low, then this is the reason.
 If it got auto-calculated low, you can increase it, but this is a bad idea.
-It is rather better to increase the `--kernel-size` so that the value of tau is automatically increased.
+It is rather better to increase the `--kernel` so that the value of tau is automatically increased.
 You may also waent to increase `--lowpass/-lp` ot increase the number of sampled pixel `nv`.
 You can see what paramters were calculated and used by checking the output log file or using the `--verbose` option.
-Increasing the kernel-size and/or lowpass setting permits more confident sampling of the local scale, but does increase the granularity.
-Usually a kernel-size of 5 or 7 is adequate, with nv-values in the range 30-100.
+Increasing the kernel size and/or lowpass setting permits more confident sampling of the local scale, but does increase the granularity.
+Usually a kernel size of 5 or 7 is adequate, with nv-values in the range 30-100.
 Low-pass defaults to 8 or 3*pixel-size, which ever is larger, but depending on resolution and pixel-size this may be adjusted depending on the sought granularity.
 3. **OccuPy** puts everything on a scale based on what it estimates as "full" through a non-exhaustive search.
 It